-After so many years of using different saws, the Miter vs Table saw comparison remains a prevalent query from craftsmen.
-Miter saws come in models with unique features that are ideal for working spaces and applications.
-My experiences using Dewalt, Bosch, and Makita miter and table saws has given me information that contributes to the discussion.
-As much as these brands have different features to offer, there remain characteristics that specifically make up both models.
-These features include power, designs, motor, weight, price range, and precision.
-That is what this article is about.
+Miter saws come in models with unique features ideal for work areas and applications.
+After so many years of using different saws, the comparison between miter vs table saw is still a common question from artisans.
+My experiences with Dewalt, Bosch and Makita miter and table saws have provided information contributing to this discussion.
+As much as these brands differ in features, some characteristics set both models apart.
+These features include power, design, motor, weight, price range and precision.
+That’s what this article is all about.

 Overview of the Miter Saw

 A miter saw is a tool that allows you to make cuts at various angles.
-It comes with a saw blade mounted on the arm that makes pivots from both the right and left sides for angled cuts.
+It has a saw blade mounted on the arm that makes pivots from both the right and left sides for angled cuts.
 The tool is for frames and window casings.
 The miter saw has three variations.
 That includes the dual compound and the sliding compound.
 The compound miter saw that pivots tilt in a single direction for bevel cuts.
 They make compound cuts in one pass.
-Unlike the first miter saw that tilts one-way, the Dual compound miter saws tilt from both the left and right.
+Unlike the first miter saw that tilts one way, the Dual compound miter saws tilt from the left and right.

 There are different models to consider when buying a miter saw.
 You have the smaller unit mounted on a workbench, and you can have a bigger one that does not require transportation to and from work.
 There are multiple sizes of blades that suit the needs of different applications.
 What is important is buying a blade compatible with your miter saw.
 You might blame your miter saw for a technical fault.
 The extension cord has to be the right one for the miter saw.